Desai Law Firm, P.C.

 Additional Achievements

-Since 2005, his peers have selected him as a “Super Lawyer” by Thompson Reuters.
-He has a perfect 10/10 rating from the online legal referral service AVVO, which also selected him as one of the top five employment lawyers in Orange County Metro Magazine (2010 & 2012).
+Since 2005, Mr. Desai has been recognized by his peers as a “Super Lawyer” by Thomson Reuters.
+He holds a perfect 10/10 rating from the online legal referral service AVVO and has been honored as one of the top five employment lawyers by Orange County Metro Magazine in both 2010 and 2012.

-Mr. Desai is frequently asked to speak and present at legal seminars on various topics; and has been quoted or interviewed in the Wall Street Journal, Los Angeles Daily Journal, Law 360, and the Orange County Register, among others.
+Mr. Desai is frequently invited to speak at legal seminars on a variety of topics and has been quoted or interviewed in prestigious publications such as the Wall Street Journal, Los Angeles Daily Journal, Law360, and the Orange County Register.

 Memberships